BioDynaMo/paraview-plugin-builder/README.md

 If needed (advanced cases), you can provide the version of CentOS to build with.
 Default version is 7.
-If needed (advanced cases), you can require that a full build of ParaView instead of a minimal one.
+If needed (advanced cases), you can require that a full build of ParaView instead of a minimal one using the -f flag.
 It will take longer to build.

 * `run_build_paraview [-c <6|7>] [-f] hashOrTag`
 * eg: `./run_build_paraview.sh -c 7 v5.6.2`
 * eg: `./run_build_paraview.sh -f 83a6c73`

-The following release versions are supported and tested:
+The following release versions are supported:
  * v5.4.1
- * v5.5.0 # to test with new version
+ * v5.5.0
- * v5.5.1 # to test with new version
+ * v5.5.1
  * v5.5.2
  * v5.6.0
  * v5.6.1
  * v5.6.2
  * v5.7.0

-About nightly hash builds: only nightly hash after the last release tag are supported.
+About nightly hash builds: only nightly release after the last release tag are supported.
-The last master superbuild will always be used and ParaView will be configured with the last version parameters. # to test with new version
+The last master superbuild will always be used and ParaView will be configured with the last version parameters.

 The nightly hash is present in the name of the nightly release download :
 ParaView-5.7.0-492-g83a6c73-MPI-Linux-Python3.7-64bit.tgz hash is `83a6c73`.